Blockstream/satellite/README.md

 more than sufficient to cover the frequency that is necessary for Telstar 11N Europe.

+> NOTE: the extended range RTL-SDR (featuring the E4000 tuner) is **only**
+> recommended for the **Telstar 11N Europe** coverage region.
+This tuner has a
+> gap in the range of frequencies that it supports and it turns out that this
+> gap encompasses the frequencies that are typically used to receive the
+> Blockstream Satellite signal at three other regions: within Galaxy 18 (North
+> America), Eutelsat 113 (South America) and Telstar 18V (Asia-Pacific).

 In addition to the RTL-SDR, there is also support for USRP SDRs, which is a higher-cost SDR product family from Ettus Research.
 Besides, any other SDR platform supported by [GNU Radio](https://www.gnuradio.org) can be used,